-Do you prefer to explore new destinations, or do you like to visit the same places?
+Do you prefer to explore new destinations, or do you like to vacation at the same place?
 New places are exciting, but can be overwhelming.
 Returning to the same place is familiar, but is it boring?

 If you know me, you know I am quasi-obsessed with The Greenbrier.
 And I’ve visited Hilton Head every year since I was six weeks old.
 (So have my kids!)
 I have years of memories baked into Hilton Head.
 I’ve ridden the same bike path for 40 (ish) years – with training wheels, wobbling along without training wheels, with a baby seat and baby attached to the back, and trailing behind my kids who just learned to ride their bikes.
 My memories as a child match their memories.
 How special is that?